 Two EAR awards were made in 2018, one to the Sustainable Food Systems initiative, led by James Farmer, of the School of Public Health-Bloomington, and the Center for Quantum Information Science and Engineering, led by Gerardo Ortiz, of the College of Arts and Sciences' Department of Physics.
 (For a helpful explanation of quantum entanglement, watch this PBS NOVA episode on "Einstein's Quantum Riddle".)

-All tenured and tenure-eligible faculty and center directors.
+All tenured and tenure-eligible faculty, including center directors.
 Proposals including participation by women and members of underrepresented groups as PIs and team members are especially encouraged.
-There is no limit on the number of proposals on which faculty and research scientists may collaborate.
+There is no limit on the number of proposals on which faculty and other eligible team members may collaborate.

 Eligible as team members but not as PIs or co-PIs: